simonmysun/blog/_posts/2024/2024-10-29-monitoring-infrastructue/2024-10-29-monitoring-infrastructue.md

 Alert rules are defined in the `prometheus.yml` file and mounted to the container.
 The alert rules are written in PromQL and are evaluated at the interval specified in the rule.
 When an alert is triggered, it is sent to the Alertmanager.
-Most of the current alert rules are selected from https://samber.github.io/awesome-prometheus-alerts/ and modified to fit the specific use case.
+Most of the current alert rules are selected from [this awesome list](https://samber.github.io/awesome-prometheus-alerts/) and modified to fit the specific use case.
 However, because some metrics exporters are written by myself, I need to write alert rules for them.

 ### Alertmanager